|Release Date||Release Name|

 - Share links to reports with others on your team.
 Is the report state maintained for a sufficient period of time?

-- If you create your own DMI reports, try editing an existing report to add or duplicate drill-down links, report buttons, and elements in rich tables.
+- If you create your own DMI reports, try editing an existing report to add or duplicate drilldown links, buttons, report tabs and links, and rich table entries.

 - Choose some frequently-used reports to test the PDF export; verify the resulting report formatting.